 Healing a Battle Scar in this way leaves behind Clownflesh on the target which cannot be healed.

 Exert your Mind and spend an hour.
-Select a Living target within arm's reach.
-Select up to four Battle Scars on your target to treat.
+Select a Living or Animate target within arm's reach.
+Select a Battle Scar on your target to treat.

 The treated Battle Scar heals as you finish activating this Effect.

-Spend a minute and use up this Amber liquid in a glass flask (unless you succeed on 1d10, Difficulty 7).
+Exert your Mind and spend a minute.
 Select a Living or Animate target within arm's reach.
+You must use up Meat in order to activate this Effect.
 Select a Battle Scar on your target to treat.

 Exert your Mind and spend a minute.
-Select a Living target within arm's reach.
-This Effect cannot be used unless The target possesses some form of Bluetooth enabled device to program as a nanite controller.
+Select a Living or Animate target within arm's reach.
 Select a Battle Scar on your target to treat.

 The doctor is a master at surgical transplantation.
 As long as they have a donor part, they can replace any permanent, lingering battle scars on their patient.
 Of course, the transplanted part doesn't always match, and the patient must be careful to follow the doctor's aftercare orders, or the replacement will be rejected.